-- Once all your wigs meet our standards for quality, you will be invited to attend a video chat training (via Zoom) with co-founder Holly Christensen to help you learn how to put on a successful workshop.
+- Once all of your wigs meet our standards for quality, you will be invited to attend a video chat training (via Zoom) with co-founder Holly Christensen to help you learn how to put on a successful workshop.
 This training will last between 1-2 hours.

 - After your Workshop Leader training is complete, you can schedule your first workshop!
 Once you have scheduled your first workshop and given your Region Leader a date, time, and location for your event, you will be sent 5 wig kits at a time to put on small workshops to begin with.

-- These kits contain the crocheted beanie, bedazzled accessories, and greeting cards for Magic Makers to sign as they make their wigs.
+- These kits contain the crocheted beanie, bedazzled accessories, and the greeting cards for Magic Makers to sign as they make their wigs.
 Workshop Leaders will be responsible to supply all other needed supplies (yarn for hair, ribbon to adorn braids, glue guns, hot glue, scissors, foam heads, wig stands, crochet hooks).

 - Completed wigs must be returned to your Region Leader within 2 weeks of your workshop so they can be inspected, packaged up, and sent to their recipients in a timely manner.

-- Workshop Leaders hoping to work up to hosting larger workshops must first have successfully hosted at least three smaller 4 wig workshops with all wigs passing inspection by the Region Leader.
+- Workshop Leaders hoping to work up to hosting larger workshops must first have successfully hosted at least three smaller 4-wig workshops, with ALL wigs passing inspection by the Region Leader.